fluencelabs/docs/docs/build-mvm/quickstarts/connecting_to_the_world.md

         └── service.yaml                // service level configuration and linking details
 ```

-Looks like we have a new service and module added.
-If you check out the *main.rs* file created b the CLI, you'll notice it's the same content as the file created for the quickstart and we'll update that as soon as we've mounted our curl adapter to enable http requests.
+The new service has been added to the project and is reflected in *fluence.yaml*.
+Moreover, a *main.rs* file was created by the CLI and upo inspection, you'll notice it's the same content as the file created for the quickstart.
+Not to worry, we'll clean that up as soon as we've added our curl adapter to enable http requests.

 To this end, we'll add a second module to our project:

 ```bash
 $ fluence module new curl_adapter --path src/services/http_requester/modules/
 ```

-Let's make sure we've been successful:
+And upon inspection, you should see something like so:

 ```bash
 $ tree -L 6 ./src